avohq/avo_audit/README.md

 This macro will run on the results of parse_signature.

-It will execute a Sql that will go through each event_name group, and compare it together with all the other events to find issues where a field is sometimes NULL, Int instead of string etc.
+It will execute a SQL that will go through each event_name group, and compare it together with all the other events to identify the issues documented above.

 The end result will be a table that identifies discrepancies between the events.